Frágil (Yahritza y su Esencia and Grupo Frontera song)

 "Frágil" (English: "Fragile") is a regional Mexican song by the American bands Yahritza y su Esencia and Grupo Frontera.
-It was written by Kevyn Cruz, Luis Ángel O'Neill Laureano, Yahritza Martínez and Edgar Barrera, who also produced it.
-It was released as a single on April 7, 2023 through Lumbre Music, Columbia Records and distributed by Sony Music Latin.
+It was written by Kevyn Cruz, Luis Ángel O'Neill Laureano, Yahritza Martínez and Édgar Barrera, who also produced it.
+It was released as a single on April 7, 2023, through Lumbre Music, Columbia Records and distributed by Sony Music Latin.

 The song is one of the biggest hits for both groups, as it reached position 68 on the Billboard Hot 100 list and was certified platinum by AMPROFON in Mexico.

 The song was popular again in June 2023, after the president of Mexico, Andrés Manuel López Obrador, broadcast it during one of his morning press conferences, known colloquially as "mañaneras".

 Critical reception

 Wow magazine published: "It is a song loaded with emotions, both vocalists sing about heartbreak and weakness in love".

 Commercial performance

 The song debuted on the Billboard Hot 100 chart in the week of May 6, 2023 at position number 82, being Yahritza y su Esencia's second entry and Grupo Frontera's sixth on the list.